The Evolution of Solar Street Lights in the Last 10 Years

 Engineering Comparison: Then vs Now

-Feature 2014 Solar Light 2024 Solar Light Traditional Grid Light
+Feature 2014 Solar Street Light 2024 Solar Street Light Traditional Grid Light

 Cabling None None Required

-Control Logic Basic ON/OFF Smart dimming, IoT Timer-based
+Control logic Basic ON/OFF Smart dimming, monitoring options Timer / photocell

 Remaining Technical Challenges

-• Many regions still lack collection or reuse programs
+Many regions still lack mature collection and recycling systems.

 • Predictive dimming based on traffic patterns, weather, and usage history